To purportedly protect the rights of the vulnerable.

 And, the MCA has been drafted, to allow potentially, anyone’s, decisions to be made for them.

-If they appear to be, mentally impaired, as a result, of a non exhaustive, all embracing list- learning disability, mental health problem, brain injury, dementia, alcohol or drug misuse, effects of treatment/medication, or in fact any other illness or disability.
+If they appear to them to be mentally impaired as a result of a non exhaustive, all embracing list- learning disability, mental health problem, brain injury, dementia, alcohol or drug misuse, effects of treatment/medication or in fact any other illness or disability.

-Already, psychiatry/mental health, is farcically extensive, having created 375 mental disorders, diagnosed on a symptoms based per se basis.
+Already, psychiatry/mental health is farcically extensive the US having created 375 mental disorders, diagnosed on a symptoms based subjective basis.

-The ability to remove anyone’s autonomy by stealth, and deem them a non person, for profit.
+The ability to remove anyone’s autonomy by stealth and deem them a non person.

 See latest rulings from Mr Justice Charles on Deprivation of Liberty Orders

 Worse than Orwell’s ‘1984’ monitors.